golemfactory/yagna-docs/requestor-tutorials/dapps/run-a-dapp.md

 ```

 {% hint style="warning" %}
-On Windows, you need to replace the above with:
+On Windows in the regular `cmd` shell, you need to replace the above with:
-{% endhint %}

 ```
 python -m venv --clear %HOMEDRIVE%%HOMEPATH%\.envs\dapps
 %HOMEDRIVE%%HOMEPATH%\.envs\dapps\Scripts\activate.bat
 ```

+{% endhint %}

 ### Install `dapp-runner`